 This exercise is fundamentally tied to the reason why you still feel pain long after the childhood trauma has gone.

-The Reason You Still Feel Pain After Your Childhood Experiences Are Over
+The Reason You Still Feel Pain After Your Childhood Trauma Is Over

 It’s been years since the traumatic events in childhood, so why do you still grapple with overcoming childhood trauma in adulthood?

 Why don’t you simply “get over it”?

 It’s because your erstwhile young brain, in trying to make sense of all the painful trauma in childhood, attached limiting beliefs to them.